-Advertisements are published at the rate of one dollar per square for one insertion and fifty cents per square for each subsequent insertion.
-Rates by the year, or for six or three months, are low and uniform, and will be furnished on application.
-Legal and Official Advertising per square, three times or less, 42; each subsequent insertion to cents per square.
-Local notices to cents per line for one insersertion: 5 cents per line for each subsequent ensertive insertion.
-Obtituary notices over five lines, 10 cents per line.
-Simple announcements of births, marriages and deaths will be inserted free fives incess cards, the times or less, 35 per year; were lines, at the regular rates of advertising, an inserted for less than 5 cents per line.
-No local inserted for less than 5 cents per lines and death of the server lines and less the server lines of advertising and linestred for less than 5 cents per lines of the server lines and less than 5 cents per lines of the server lines and less than 5 cents per lines of the server lines and less than 5 cents per lines of the server lines of the server lines are lines or less, and less than 5 cents per lines of the server lines of the server lines of the server lines of the server lines are lines or less, and lines are lines or less, and lines are lines or less, and lines are lines or less and lines are lines or less are lines or less are lines or less are lines are li local inserted for less than 75 cents per
+Advertisements are published at the rate of me dollar per square for one insertion and flfty ents per square for each subsequent insertion.
+Rates by the year, or for six or three months, re low and uniform, and will be furnished on publication.

+application.
+Legal and Official Advertising per square, three times or less, \$2; each subsequent insertion 10 cents per square.
+Local notices 10 cents per line for one insersertion: 5 cents per line for each subsequent consecutive insertion.
+Obtunyn notices over five lines, 10 cents per line.
+Simple announcements of births, marline.
+Simple announcements of births, mar-riages and deaths will be inserted free.
+Business cards, five lines or less, 35 per year, over five lines, at the regular rates of adverlocal inserted for less than 75 cents pe